Helium on the Periodic Table

 The most economical source of helium is natural gas which contains 7 percent of He in some samples of the United States (Texas, New Mexico, Kansas, Oklahoma, Arizona, and Utah) but usually the gas present in the extent of 0.1 to 2 percent.
 About 3400 tonnes of helium are recovered annually in the United States alone from natural gas, while in eastern Europe, Algeria, Australia, Poland, Qatar, and Russia are the good producer of the noble gas.

 The thorium mineral (monazite sand) contains 1 ml of helium per gram substances recovered by heating the sand in a vacuum at 1000 °C or digesting with sulfuric acid.
 He-3 and He-4 are the most common and stable isotopes of helium obtained by alpha ray decay and cosmic radiation of radioactive isotopes.

 Properties of Helium Gas

-Helium (atomic number = 2) and other noble gases family are colorless, orderless monoatomic gases having Cp/Cv ratios close to 1.67, and closed-shell electron configuration developed little intermolecular attraction posses very low boiling and melting point.
+Helium (atomic number = 2) and other noble gases family are colorless, orderless monoatomic gases having heat capacity or Cp/Cv ratios close to 1.67, and closed-shell electronic configuration developed little intermolecular attraction posses very low boiling and melting point.
 Due to weak Van der Waals or London forces between the molecule of noble gases, electric polarization increasing with the atomic number (He to Xe).
 The fact reflects that the trends boiling point, melting point, enthalpy of vaporization, and solubility in water increases with the increasing atomic number.

-The forces of attraction between helium gas atoms (normal phase) are so small, it suggests that the zero-point vibrational energy not sufficient for liquid and solid formation.
+The forces of attraction between He atoms (normal phase) are so small, it suggests that the zero-point vibrational energy not sufficient for liquid and solid formation.
 In solid-state, neon (Ne), argon (Ar), Krypton (Kr), Xenon (Xe), and Radon (Rn) form a face-centered cubic crystal lattice.
-The atoms with a small mass like helium, the zero-point energy influence crystal structure of an atom, hence at 1K and 25 atmosphere He-4 has a hexagonal closed packed crystal structure but the lighter He-3 adopts body-centered cubic crystalline solid.
+The atoms with a small mass like helium, the zero-point energy influence the crystal structure of an atom, hence at 1K and 25 atmosphere He-4 has a hexagonal closed packed crystal structure but the lighter He-3 adopts body-centered cubic crystalline solid.